escher-trace/escher-trace.github.io/docs/GraphAttributes.md

 ## 4.4 Remove/Add Legend Metrics
 Legend metrics can appear in graphs of mass isotopologue distributions.
 The metric shown is equal to the sum of the isotopologue fractions across all displayed isotopologues for a specific metabolite and condition.
-It can be utilized to quickly get a sense of labeling data quality, values differing from 100% suggest improper metabolite integration and/or natural isotope correction.
+It can be utilized to quickly get a sense of labeling data quality, values differing from 100% suggest improper metabolite integration and/or natural isotope correction and will appear red.
+Additionally, graphs containing data with a legend metric value other than 100% or which contain individual isotopologue labeling >100% or <0% (which can occur due improper natural isotope correction) will be flagged.

 Below is a walkthrough of how to add/remove legend metrics from Escher-Trace graphs.

 Click the toggle button next to **Legend Metrics** to change the option.